Aierie/viz-ideas/README.md

 - [Makeover Monday](https://www.makeovermonday.co.uk/)

 ### Storytelling examples
-- Parable of the polgons (interactive visualization): https://ncase.me/polygons/
+- Parable of the polgons (interactive visualization): https://ncase.me/polygons/ (Would also recommend any other nicky case creations)